 Business structure plays an important role in tax perspective.
-Business structure determines how you will report income and which tax forms/returns you will have to use to report income to CRA.
+Business structure in Canada determines how you will report income and which tax forms/returns you will have to use to report income to CRA.
 There are three most common types of business structures being used, which are as follows:

 - Sole Proprietorship

 A sole proprietorship is the simplest business structure, which is unincorporated and owned by one individual who is solely responsible for business risks, profits and losses.
 It has no separate legal status; the sole proprietor reports business incomes/losses in his/her personal tax return.
 The sole proprietor takes full risk of operating the business and exposes personal properties and assets to risks in case creditors come after them due to business failure.

 Business can be operated under an operating name or in sole proprietor’s personal name or both.
 Sole proprietors pay small business tax, if any as part of their personal income tax reported on the individual tax return i.e., T1 return.